zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 --Klem:
 Mission 1 (): "Captain's Log > We have lain low for too long.
-In an effort to both gauge our cause's support, and to avoid any retaliatory action our surfacing may invite, we have adopted a relative idleness that, however effective at disguising our growing numbers and efficacy, would soon render our movement ash from ember should it continue.
+In an effort to both gauge our cause's support, and to avoid any retaliatory action our surfacing may invite, we have adopted a relative idleness that, however effective at disguising our growing numbers and efficacy, shall soon render our movement ash from ember should it continue.
 Already, the enemy has begun to distribute propagandistic pamphlets across the net in an effort to dissuade any more of our brethren from taking up arms against their malefactors.
 Our next target, then, seems obvious...We shall dam their misinformation at its source.
 The impressionable among us will not be impressed upon."